Bound (1996 film): Accolades

 Bound won the Grand Jury Award—Honorable Mention at the 1996 L.A.
 Outfest, and in the same year won an Honorable Mention at the Stockholm International Film Festival.
 At the 1997 Fantasporto festival in Portugal, the Wachowskis were awarded the International Fantasy Film Award for best film, and Jennifer Tilly picked up the award for best actress.
 Bound won the 1997 GLAAD Media Award for Outstanding (wide-release) Film.
 The film was nominated for the prestigious Grand Prix of the Belgian Syndicate of Cinema Critics.

 Home media

 Bound was released on Region 1 DVD on November 12, 1997, by Republic Pictures.
 It featured the original theatrical trailer and an audio commentary by the directors and stars.
 It was released on Region 2 DVD on August 25, 2003, by Pathé featuring original theatrical trailers, audio commentary by the directors and stars, cast and crew biographies and a production featurette.
 Its Region 4 DVD release, distributed by Reel and featuring an audio commentary, came on August 14, 2006.
+On June 18, 2024, The Criterion Collection released the film on Blu-ray, based on a 4K restoration supervised by cinematographer Bill Pope.
+The restored film also re-credited the duo's names as The Wachowskis in the directing section and Lana and Lilly Wachowski in the executive producers section.